Mathématique: Chapter 46

 “How’s it attached?
 Have you taken it off?”

 “I don’ know how it’s attached.
-The mechanism by which it affixes itself to the skin is concealed.
-When I tried removing it—“ he gestured vaguely at his temple and grimaced.
+The mechanism by which it affixes itself t’the skin is concealed.
+When I tried removing it—” he gestured at his temple and grimaced.
 “Something happened.”

 “What kind of something?”
 Eli asked.

-“‘Alarming’ can mean a lot of stuff,” Eli said, trailing off as one of the waitresses walked past them in a perfumed haze of blue and yellow.
+“‘Alarming’ can mean a lot of stuff.”
+Eli trailed off as a waitress walked past in a perfumed haze of blue and yellow.

-“I heard a continuous tone,” Rush said, when she had passed.
-“A tone that I don’t believe was actually audible.”
+“I heard a continuous tone,” Rush said, when she was out of earshot.
+“A tone I don’t believe was audible.”

-“Okay,” Eli said, “on the zero to ten scale of ‘alarming’ where zero is a Disney princess movie—and ten is the drill and mirror scene from the movie Pi, I’m going to rate that about a three.”
+“Okay,” Eli said, “on the Zero to Ten Scale of ‘Alarming’ where zero is a Disney Princess Movie—and ten is the drill and mirror scene from Pi, I’m gonna rate that a three.
+A weak three.”

 “It was subjectively loud,” Rush said, “extremely disruptive, and unmistakably progressive.
 It vanished when I reapplied the devices.”

-“Eh maybe that gets you to a four,’ Eli said.
+“Eh, maybe that gets you to a weak four,’ Eli said.
 “Is it a reproducible effect?”

-“Huh,” Eli said, spearing another piece of fried ravioli, and staring into the sunlit air somewhere above Rush’s head.
-“Well, if we’re gonna do this, Dave, we’re gonna do it up right.”
+“Huh.”
+Eli speared another piece of fried ravioli and stared into the sunlit air above Rush’s head.
+“Well, if we’re gonna do this, Dave, we’re gonna do it right.”

 Eli raised his eyebrows in good-natured promise.
 “Well, as they say at Golden Tree Tutoring: Where Teaching Meets Learning, it’s important to have short term, intermediate term, and long term goals.”